 What if I feel uncomfortable talking about condom use?

-Talking about condoms may seem a bit uncomfortable at first, especially if you don’t know how your partner will react.
+Talking about condoms may seem a little uncomfortable at first, especially if you don’t know how your partner will react.
 However, healthy relationships are based on trust and communication, so you should be able to talk about how you feel.

 Having a face to face talk about using condoms shouldn’t be a big deal, but if you feel that it would be easier to chat about it over the phone or via text message, do that instead.
 Any communication is better than none at all.

 What if I’m afraid of my partner’s reaction when I tell them I want to use condoms?

 In healthy relationships, when partners have problems, they discuss them and work together to find a solution.
 If you’re afraid of how your partner might react, it might be a sign that you’re in an unhealthy relationship and/or that you should think about if you feel comfortable having sex with your .